Updated July 2, 2021.

 9. Road Trip the Whole Island

-I am admittedly not a fan of road trips, but when exploring the Big Island, it’s essential!
+I am admittedly not a fan of road trips, but when exploring the Island of Hawai’i, it’s essential!
 And truly, it was awesome.
 The landscape is so diverse–where else can you drive along the coast, through the rain forest, through the desert, and in the snow when you go through the middle?!
 You will love road tripping the island.
 I recommend stopping for the night somewhere so you don’t have to rush through it all in one day.
 There are so many things to see and experience along the way!

-Read on: Road Tripping Hawaii’s Big Island
+Read on: Road Tripping the Island of Hawai’i

 10. Tour a Coffee Farm